DataDog/hiring-engineers/answers.md

 ## Section 5 - Closing Thoughts

-//---------------------------------------------------------------------------------

-## Final Question - Creative use of DataDog
+Before we finish I wanted to leave you with a thought exercise.
+By now your mind is hopefully racing with all the different ways you can utilize Datadog's monitoring to improve your organization's operating, development, and support efficiency.
+For this exercise; however, I want you to try and think of some more creative ways Datadog can be used apart from monitoring applications/infrastructure.

-Outside of cloud applicaiton monitoring DataDog's agent could be used to push the envelope in IT device management.
-An organization's IT group could image all employee devices (laptops, cell phones, etc.) with the DataDog Agent installed.
+My idea would be to use Datadog's agent to push the envelope in IT device management.
+An organization's IT group could easily image all employee devices (laptops, cell phones, etc.) with the DataDog Agent installed.

 From there they could track machine performance to determine how effectively individuals/department are using their devices.
 Specifically they could tag each device to the relevant individual, team, department, etc. and make better determinations on the appropriate device OS/specs for each department.

 For example the IT group might see the project managers barely tax their machines and then start issuing lower powered devices to that department to shave costs.
 Conversely the creative teams may be constantly overclocking their machines so IT could source upgraded devices to reduce render times and improve effeciency.
-For purely selfish reasons this use case would help me make the argument to upgrade my wildly under-spec'd PC.
 You could also track anomalies in performance that may relate to misusage/malware or other IT concerns.

+We've barely scratched the surface of the Datadog platform and you've already seen how Datadog can improve application performance reducing architecture cost, provide automated monitoring to your autoscaling infrastructure, and reduce the number of bugs as well as development time spent fixing them.
+When you start to total up all those potential cost savings, can you really afford not to implement the Datadog solution?

+## Thanks for your consideration!!

 ## Resource Folders